iakirca/MultiMediaAnalytics/README.md

 ## Running the app within Docker container (assuming docker is already installed) ##

-1) To install the requirements (python 3.8), run ```bash pip install -r requirements.txt``` in your terminal from the folder MultimediaAnalytics-Framework-2022.
+1) To install the requirements (python 3.8), run ```pip install -r requirements.txt``` in your terminal from the folder MultimediaAnalytics-Framework-2022.
 2) Run ```docker-compose build; docker-compose up``` in your terminal from the directory that is 1 up from the MultimediaAnalytics-Framework-2022 directory to build and start the docker container.
 3) Navigate to localhost:5000 to access the app.